-AT&T 4G LTE network undergoing testing in New York CityAlex Wagner - Deputy Managing Editor, News Desk
+AT&T 4G LTE network undergoing testing in New York CityAlex Wagner - Editorial Director of News and Content

 AT&T said last month that it would be flipping the switch on its 4G LTE network in New York City "very soon," but failed to go into any further details.
 Unfortunately for NYCers, the city didn't make the cut in AT&T's most recent LTE expansion, but if you're already in the city and own an AT&T LTE device, you may be able to give the network a test right now.
 Twitter user @curse76, also known as Jorge, pointed out to us last night that he was able to hop onto AT&T's LTE airwaves and pulled down speeds of around 8-10Mbps down and 0.4-1.7Mbps up, though other users have reported even faster speeds.
 In a statement to Phone Scoop, an AT&T spokesperson had this to say about the situation: